 Mike Manatos is building on his family’s legacy as one of the most trusted and established in Washington, DC.
 Mike is the 3rd generation of Manatos to specialize in the areas of advocacy, public policy, government relations, and strategic consulting, and has done so successfully for over 32 years.
 Dubbed ‘lobbying royalty’ by US News & World Report, the Manatos family has been working with top US policy makers, both Republicans and Democrats, formulating US policyfor over 86 years and has a respected record of consistently opening doors for their clients at the highest levels throughout Washington, DC.

-Through his demonstrated integrity and credibility, Mike has built relationships of trust with policymakers on both sides of the isle.
+Through his demonstrated integrity and credibility, Mike has built trusted, influential relationships with policymakers on both sides of the political aisle.
 He has a unique knowledge of the nuances of Washington’s complex policy and political processes, as he and his family have spent their entire careers understanding how Washington works.
 They consistently find creative solutions to difficult problems amid a complex political and policy landscape.

 Mike served previously on the: